Keagnn/mavembry.info/content/post/Dependent-Variable-SP/index.md

 <h4>If your variables already have a relationship</h4>

 To start off, figure out if your two variables already have some sort of relationship.
 For example: you have two reference variables and they are pointed at two different tables `u_computer` and `u_brand`.
 In the `u_computer` table, let's say there's a field that is referencing the brand table already; You want to show only Dell computers if the person selects **Dell** in your brand variable.
-If this is your case, your solution is as simple as adding a reference qualifier.
+If this is your case, your solution is as simple as adding a dynamic reference qualifier.

 In your `u_computer` table, you should have a field that is already referencing the `u_brand` table.
 Get the value, or more specifically, the column name value of this field.
 For this example, let's call it **u_parent**.
 Add your reference qualifier to your computer variable like so: